 I love to paint.
 I do not do it nearly as much as I’d like to for 3 reasons.
 First of, I battle two neuro-muscular disorders, currently bizarrely opposite in effect; One (Myasthenia Gravis) leaves me unable to move through weakness and the other leaves me so stiff and spasm ridden that I can’t move in a relaxed, non-jerky manner.
 Yayy.

 On the days when I can paint at all, I love to paint.
+I truly had a blast painting this colorful, whimsical mountain art.
 Painting is not cheap, so if my muscles are misbehaving, it’s also not worth trying to paint much, because of the cost of potentially wasted materials.
 This is a reason digital media, from Photoshop to drawing apps, have been so great to use.
-Thirdly, stockpiling stretched canvases takes a lot of space.
+Thirdly, stockpiling stretched canvas takes a lot of space.
 I did not have any outlets to show, store, or even sell my original paintings.
 Now I am proud to offer Windy Day in Tucker County in my own Handmade Shop.
 Thankfully that is becoming a possibility.
 Listen to the video end for a bit of news on that subject.

 View this post on Instagram